Stability of Weighted Norm Inequalities: Iterated Riesz transforms

-Using the above Lemma, together with Proposition \ref{individual}, we see that any iterated Riesz transform $R^{\beta}$ of odd order $N=\left\vert \beta\right\vert $ with $\beta\neq\left( N,0,...,0\right) $,$\ $is bounded on the higher dimensional analogue of the weight pair $\left( \sigma ,\omega\right) $ constructed in Proposition \ref{individual}, and can be rotated into a sum $S$ of iterated Riesz transforms that includes $R^{\left( N,0,...,0\right) }$, and hence $S$ is unbounded on the weight pair $\left( \sigma,\omega\right) $.
-Since stability under rotational change of variables is unaffected by rotation of the operator, this completes our proof that all iterated Riesz transforms $R^{\beta}$ of odd order are unstable under rotational changes of variable, even when the measures are doubling with exponents $\theta_{\operatorname*{doub}}$ arbitrarily close to the exponent $n$ of Lebesgue measure, i.e. $\lambda_{\operatorname*{adj}}$ is arbitrarily close to $1$.
+To complete the proof of Theorem \ref{stab} we use the above Lemma, together with Proposition \ref{individual}, and we see that any iterated Riesz transform $R^{\beta}$ of odd order $N=\left\vert \beta\right\vert $ with $\beta\neq\left( N,0,...,0\right) $,$\ $is bounded on the higher dimensional analogue of the weight pair $\left( \sigma,\omega\right) $ constructed in Proposition \ref{individual}, and can be rotated into a sum $S$ of iterated Riesz transforms that includes $R^{\left( N,0,...,0\right) }$, and hence $S$ is unbounded on the weight pair $\left( \sigma,\omega\right) $.
+Since stability under rotational change of variables is unaffected by rotation of the operator, this completes our proof that all iterated Riesz transforms $R^{\beta}$ of odd order are unstable under rotational changes of variable, even when the measures are doubling with adjacency constant $\lambda_{\operatorname*{adj}}$ arbitrarily close to $1$.
 This completes the proof of the main Theorem \ref{stab}.